pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 #pagebreak()

 === Spicing things up
-#speaker-note[
+#pdfpc.speaker-note(
+  plain-text[
     The twist was that you couldn't control which invader shoots when you press spacebar.
 The bullet was shot from a random invader.
 This made it so more invaders equals more health, but you're less likely to shoot from the invader you want.

     The hero gains more and more speed everytime it dies, eventually, it will catch up to the invaders and kill them all.
-]
+  ].trim(),
+)
 #block(height: 1fr, width: 100%)[
   #columns(2)[
     #figure-image(path: "resources/cosmos-conquerors/invaders-shooting.gif")[All invaders shooting]